Mi Dolkara Daryacha Raja: Reception

 Kailas Kamod of Sakal praises the song for its exquisite musical composition, which beautifully captures both the serene and tumultuous moods of the sea.
 Additionally, he commends Lata Mangeshkar's skillful use of Konkani pronunciation, which adds a distinct rhythm to the piece.
 Kamod writes, "When listening to the lines ‘Valhav Re Nakhava,’ the rhythm created evokes the sensation of being in a boat, gently swaying on calm waves."
 Loksatta praising the emotional depth and musical structure of the song, highlight how the melody shifts from intense, expansive highs to introspective, calming lows.

 Influence

 The tune of the song was adapted for the Tamil song "Vanthenda Paalkaaran" from the film Annaamalai (1992).
 Composed by Deva and sung by S. P. Balasubrahmanyam, the song used the folk melody to elevate Rajinikanth's mass hero image.

-The tune was also reused in 1990 Hindi song "I Love You" for the soundtrack of Mahasangram film.
+The melody was also reused in 1990 Hindi song "I Love You" for the soundtrack of Mahasangram film.